7 Black Movie Prequels We’d Love To See Get Made - NewsBreak

 STAY INFORMED!
 CLICK HERE TO SIGN UP FOR OUR NEWSLETTER!

 While Hunger Games is far from being considered a Black movie, Davis’ role in the upcoming prequel did help inspire the seven real-life films we chose worth being revisited.
-A film about young Black Panther ?
-Who wouldn’t want that!
+A film about a young Black Panther ?
+Who wouldn’t want that?!

 Take a look at the 7 Black movies we chose to get prequels, and let us know if we’re on the money — sound off with a few ideas of your own too: